joyceliaoo/Bravo/README.md

 when I am asked to

      determine the boolean value of the statement
-     "it is possible to get from the starting position to the treasure"
+     "it is possible to get from the current position to the treasure"

 the recursive abstraction can

     determine the boolean value of the statement
-    "it is possible to get from a position with one less stepping stone to the treasure"
+    "it is possible to get from a position with an additional step to the treasure"

 ## base case
 - the explorer is at the treasure